agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 ![box-draw-grid](/assets/images/box-draw-grid.png)

 If the corners look correct, you have probably set up the wall connecting logic properly.
+That's it in terms of building!
+Now you have all the pieces in place to try your hand at implementing building however you see fit.
+Check out the tips at the end if you get stuck.

 ## Implementation Tips